-Can Infrastructure Keep Pace with Progress in Asia?Executive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Research Analyst for Asia-Pacific Risk Center
+Can Infrastructure Keep Pace with Progress in Asia?Executive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Research Analyst for Asia-Pacific Risk Center

 The Asia-Pacific region is expected to grow at 5.6 percent for 2018/2019 and continue to be the main driver of global economic growth, according to the International Monetary Fund.
 In the age of global supply chains, risks impacting this region will have a critical impact on many organizations—regardless of where they are situated.

 Threats to physical and human infrastructure are critical challenges impacting the Asia-Pacific region.
 These risks are deeply interconnected with ongoing megatrends in the region and are enveloped in the larger regional risk landscape.

 These risks are highlighted in the third edition of the Evolving Risk Concerns in Asia-Pacific report, which leverages insights from the World Economic Forum’s annual Global Risks Report on key risk areas.

 Risks Stemming from Critical Infrastructure Shortfall or Failure

 Intensifying economic activities, population growth and ongoing urbanization in Asia will need to be supported by an estimated extra $22.6 trillion investment into infrastructure from 2016 to 2030, according to the Asian Development Bank.
 This highlights the significant infrastructure gap in the region.

 The framing of this issue as a “gap,” however, belies the fact that the threat to the physical infrastructure of Asia-Pacific is not only a quantity issue but also a quality issue.
 The general dearth in quality of transportation, energy, and information and communication technology (ICT) infrastructure is concentrated in emerging markets of the region and contributes majorly to increasing cost, lowered productivity and disruption to the economy and businesses.